 Brownian motion is the random, erratic movement of colloidal particles suspended in a fluid.
 This motion is caused by continuous collisions with the molecules of the surrounding medium (e.g., liquid water or air).
-It provides evidence for the existence of molecules in the continuous phase & is more pronounced in smaller particles.
-Brownian motion decreases as the temperature decreases or the viscosity of the medium increases.
+It

 Electrical Properties of Colloids

 Colloidal particles often acquire an electric charge when dispersed in a medium.
 The electrical properties of colloids are governed by the presence of an electric double layer around the particles.